Community Housing Development Fund

 The Community Housing Development Fund (CHDF), formerly referred to as the Housing Fund, is a joint effort of Tompkins County, the City of Ithaca and Cornell University.
 The Fund helps communities and organizations throughout Tompkins County respond to the diverse affordable housing needs of county residents.
 Projects must include units of affordable housing for low and moderate income households.
 The program was established in 2009 and is currently operating under a Memorandum of Understanding through 2027.

-The Round 23 CHDF grant cycle is now open to applications through February 23, 2023.
+The Round 23 CHDF grant cycle closed on February 23, 2023.
+Future round announcements will be posted on this page.

-See the Round 23 Notice of Funding Availability (NOFA) for details on eligibility, program process, and how to prepare and submit an application.
+See the Round 23 Notice of Funding Availability (NOFA) for details on program eligibility, award process, and application process.

 Grant applications must be submitted online through Common Grant Application.
 You can sign up for an account here.
 More information about how to use the Common Grant Application can be found in this brief video.